Bitdefender Review: Quick Expert Summary

 No, the Bitdefender mobile app won’t slow down your device.
 It’s designed to be lightweight, and it only functions when necessary (for example, after you install a new app or when you scan your device).
 The app does not run in the background while you’re using your device.

-To use Bitdefender in 2021, Windows users will need to have Windows 7 with Service Pack 1 or higher installed on their PC.
+Most likely, yes.
+To use Bitdefender in 2023, Windows users will need to have Windows 7 with Service Pack 1 or higher installed on their PC.
 Mac users will need to have OS X 10.10 (Yosemite) or higher installed.

-All of Bitdefender’s plans are Windows-compatible, but only Bitdefender Total Security includes protection for macOS, Android, and iOS devices.
+All of Bitdefender’s plans are Windows-compatible, but only Bitdefender Total Security and Bitdefender Premium Security include protection for macOS, Android, and iOS devices.

 Bitdefender is better than Windows Defender in almost every single way.
 Bitdefender has better malware detection rates, better real-time protection, better phishing protection, better ransomware protection, and better parental controls.